 CBS Pittsburgh (KDKA) spotlighted the Challenge and the Team Dear Bee’s mobile app on a segment of their Tech Center program.

-CGI is hosting the CGI I.T.
+CGI hosted the CGI I.T.
 Girl Challenge – a mobile app development competition for girls from Pittsburgh Public Schools.
-Small teams of two to four high school juniors and seniors will partner with industry mentors to design and develop a smart-phone app.
-This challenge will include seven weekly mentoring sessions and will utilize Thunkable, a drag and drop mobile app platform, to compete in the challenge.
+Small teams of two to four high school juniors and seniors partnered with industry mentors to design and develop a smart-phone app.
+This challenge included seven weekly mentoring sessions and utilized Thunkable, a drag and drop mobile app platform, to compete in the challenge.

-No development experience is required!
-Teams will pitch their mobile app design to a panel of Pittsburgh business executives and community leaders.
-The team with the most innovative, applicable and creative app will be awarded a one-time $20,000 college scholarship to be split evenly among the winning team members.
+No development experience was required!
+Teams pitched their mobile app design to a panel of Pittsburgh business executives and community leaders.
+The team with the most innovative, applicable and creative app was awarded a one-time $20,000 college scholarship split evenly among the winning team members.